Opioid Painkiller Abuse

 - Financial problems may become apparent—debts may surface and/or money may go missing.

-Overall, the symptoms of painkiller abuse can be very subtle, but you'll probably notice something's not quite right, especially if your loved one appears to be sedated.
-If you are concerned about painkiller abuse, talk to your loved one.
-You can also call 1-888-744-0069Who Answers? to speak to someone confidentially who can advise you of your options for treatment.
+In some cases, the symptoms of opioid painkiller abuse can be very subtle, but you might notice something's not quite right, even if it's just some increased sedation or changes in demeanor.
+If you are concerned about opioid painkiller abuse, talk to your loved one.

 Painkiller Abuse question 2

-Effects of painkiller use go far beyond the common physical effects of these drugs.
-Someone addicted to painkillers may experience:
+The impact of painkiller abuse often extends far beyond the common physical effects of these drugs.
+Someone addicted to painkillers may experience:4

 - Strained relationships and family issues.